ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 }
 ```

-But this did not work if their element had children elements like text.
+But this did not work if their element had child elements like text.
+The "aspect ratio" would be added to the height of the elements.
 So they did following:

 ```css